The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: Balance sheet construction and model setup

 The initial composition of the balance sheet and an example of the outcome after a run are illustrated in Figure~\ref{fig:balance_sheet}.
 A depositor run is resolved as follows.
 Based on the observed balance sheet, the \emph{uninsured} depositors will withdraw funds depending on whether or not the leverage ratio, given by assets over equity, is in line with some maximum acceptable threshold.
 If violated, withdrawals take place until the realized leverage ratio is back in line with the threshold.
 We denote by $w \in [0,L_U]$ the total withdrawals that result from this and we let $\gamma$ denote the corresponding quantity sold of the marketable assets.

 To be precise, the uninsured investors have a maximum leverage ratio $\lm>1$ that they are willing to accept.
 If the actual leverage ratio is above this value, a run is initiated.
 The resulting equilibrium outcome $(w^*,\gamma^*)$ is one such that the withdrawal requests $w^*$ bring the actual (or realized) leverage ratio $\lambda=\lambda(w^*,\gamma^*)$ back in line with $\lm$ given the new mark-to-market values implied by the quantity $\gamma^*$ sold to cover withdrawals.
 Here the actual leverage ratio $\lambda=\lambda(w,\gamma)$ is defined as the ratio of assets over equity when accounting for withdrawals and selling as well as the corresponding losses that must be recognized on the balance sheet.
 This means that, for their decision to withdraw or not, depositors look at the realized mark-to-market values of all marketable assets (in determining the leverage ratio), while factoring in that HtM assets need only be counted at market values if withdrawals are large enough that part or all of them will need to be sold.
+In the case that HtM assets are remarked to be sold, we impose a dead-weight loss, proportional to the size of the assets, on the bank.
 Naturally, our model is highly stylized in that the resulting equilibrium is solved for in a single step, but one should have in mind continuously occurring withdrawals up until the equilibrium is reached.
 Finally, we recall that \emph{insured} depositors are assumed to leave their funds at the bank even in a stress scenario---in particular, a bank run---due to the guarantee of recovery in case of a failure.

+Even though we focus on how a bank run is resolved and we do not endogenize the signals for a bank run to start, we provide a motivation for how it can get in motion.
+Once the bank's fundamentals, simplistically measured by leverage ratio, are perceived to indicate material deterioration of this bank's financial soundness, impatient uninsured depositors would start withdrawing.
+They would observe the bank's ability to raise cash and how the financial indicators would evolve, esp., to assess the bank's loss absorption capacity on a going concern.
+They could stop the run if the depositors do not overreact and bank's solvency conditions meet their risk tolerance, in which case it could be a partial run.